zeroc-ice/ice-demos/php/IceDiscovery/hello/README.md

 6) Start a Web browser and open the client page to begin using the demo.
 Note that support for secure invocations via SSL are disabled by default.
-If you have configured SSL for the Ice extension, edit client.php and set the have_ssl variable to true.
+If you have configured SSL for the Ice extension, edit Client.php and set the have_ssl variable to true.

 [1]: https://doc.zeroc.com/display/Ice37/Using+the+Linux+Binary+Distributions#UsingtheLinuxBinaryDistributions-PHP